Ishiii17/DSA-Activities/README.md

 # Data Structures & Algorithms Activities

-This repository contains my personal implementations of various fundamental Data Structures and Algorithms (DSA) using the C programming language.
+This repository contains my implementations of different fundamentals in DSA.

-## 📂 Repository Structure
+## Overview of Repository

-Here is an overview of the data structures included in this collection:

 | Directory |
 | :--- |